 Harvest kale microgreens when they are 4 inches tall.

-Kale microgreens will reach this height in 8 to 12 days after planting them.
+Kale microgreens will reach this height 8 to 12 days after planting them.

-I use a pair of scissors or a sharp knife to harvest my microgreens.
+I use scissors or a sharp knife to harvest my microgreens.

 The average yield is about 6 to 8 ounces from a 1020 tray.